budulinek/arduino-altherma-controller/README.md

 * **Connected**.
 The controller is connected to the P1/P2 bus (to the main Daikin controller).
 Once connected, the controller can also:
   - show Altherma model in **Daikin Unit**
   - periodically request, read (and send via UDP) Altherma counters
-  - control Altherma by sending **Write Packet** through the web interface
+  - control Altherma by sending **Write Command** through the web interface
   - control Altherma by sending commands via UDP
 * **Not Supported by the Pump**.
 The controller failed to connect to the P1/P2 bus (to the main Daikin controller) because it is not supported by the heat pump.
 The controller will not reconnect even if it is in the Auto Connect mode (see P1P2 Settings) but the user can still try to (re)connect manually.
 The **Not Supported by the Pump** status occurs when:
   - The heat pump (the main Daikin controller) does not support external controllers.